 5. Flexibility for a Balanced Life

 Pursuing an advanced degree while working as a nurse can be challenging.
 But online degrees offer you the ability to pursue education on your terms.
-Lectures may be viewed whenever and wherever you’re available, such as in your living room or at a desk in your bedroom; and classwork can be completed as you have the time—during off-hours and weekends.
+You may view lectures whenever and wherever you’re available, such as in your living room or at a desk in your bedroom.
+And you can complete classwork as you have the time—during off-hours and weekends.
 Pursuing an advanced degree doesn’t have to upset your life.
 Instead, an online education can complement it.

 Want to learn more about how to pursue an online nursing degree as a working nurse?

 This blog was originally published in November 2018 and was updated to reflect emerging trends and best practices.